-The BSGP requires every student to complete the Annual Activities and Accomplishments Report (see "Forms," SOMREO web site).
+The BSGP requires every student to complete the Annual Activities and Accomplishments Report (see "Forms," BREP web site).
 The purpose of this report is to gather information on student activities that are relevant to his/her research education and professional development.
-The SOMREO will compile this information for reports to the School of Medicine, the University of New Mexico, and external review panels.
+The BREP office will compile this information for reports to the School of Medicine, the University of New Mexico, and external review panels.

 Completion of the Annual Activities and Accomplishments Report is required for students to be eligible for BSGP Travel Awards (see "BSGP Travel Awards" below).

-A Student Progress Subcommittee of the BSGP Steering Committee will annually review the Activities and Accomplishments Reports along with academic progress and completion of exams of all BSGP students and report on individual student progress to the whole BSGP Steering
+A Student Progress Subcommittee of the BSGP Steering Committee will annually review the Activities and Accomplishments Reports along with academic progress and completion of exams of all BSGP students and report on individual student progress to the whole BSGP Steering Committee meeting in June each year.